erikpt/UniversalHealthAccessAct/Bill_Text.md

 This Act shall take effect 180 days after enactment, with funding mechanisms and co-pay rules beginning in Fiscal Year 2027.

 **End of Bill.**

-This iteration tightens uniformity (via ERISA sunset), refines funding split, means-tests appeals, expands HIPAA explicitly, bolsters SCOTUS framing with commerce ties, locks in preemption language, and details reports/sunsets.
-The payroll rate is now actuarial with the 2/3-1/3 split—real implementation would need CBO to pin the initial %.
-Ready for more tweaks?